Celebrating Our 34rd Year - 1981-2015 - Our 18th Year on the Web - 1997-2015

 Photos by Clemson University - USDA Cooperative Extension Slide Series Used with permission, courtesy of www.insectimages.org

-Carpet Beetles are a fairly common pest.
+Carpet beetles are a fairly common pest.
 We continue to receive many calls us about this insect and we see an upward trend in their appearance in homes and businesses.
-Though these insects will do damage to fabric, they may be a pest in food products as well.
-Carpet beetles occur naturally outdoors and come into buildings from there.
-They may enter through improperly sealed or improperly screened doors and windows or through other cracks or crevices, but due to their small size, keeping them out completely is difficult.
+Though these insects will do damage to fabric, they known to be a pest in food products as well.
+Carpet beetles occur naturally outdoors and then make their way into buildings.
+They may enter through improperly sealed or improperly screened doors and windows or through other cracks or crevices, but due to their small size, sealing them out is completely is difficult.

-There are two groups of Carpet Beetles: the Black Carpet Beetles and Varied, Common and Furniture Carpet Beetles.
-The adult Black Carpet Beetle, as the name suggests, is black in color and oblong shaped and ranges in size from 1/8" up to 3/16" in length.
+There are two groups of Carpet beetles: the Black Carpet Beetles and Varied, Common and Furniture Carpet Beetles.
+The adult Black Carpet Beetle, is black in color and oblong shaped and ranges in size from 1/8" up to 3/16" in length.
 The other three, though about the same size, will have a variety of different wing color patterns and are somewhat more oval in shape.
-Carpet Beetles go through complete metamorphosis which includes egg, larvae (crawling stage), pupae (cocoon) and adult (beetle).
+Carpet beetles go through complete metamorphosis which includes egg, larvae (crawling stage), pupae (cocoon) and adult (beetle).

-Larvae of Carpet Beetles are fairly distinctive.
+Larvae of the Black Carpet Beetles are fairly distinctive.
 They are quite hairy and are striped tan and white in color.
 There may be tail bristles (hairs) visible at the back of the insect as well.
 Inspection commonly reveals either live larvae or sometimes cast skins of the larvae.
-It is this stage of the insect that actually ingests the fabric which is their food source.
+It is this stage of the insect that actually ingests the fabric or other food.

-Carpet Beetle larvae may damage carpeting, clothing, hair, fur and animal hides.
+Carpet beetle larvae may damage carpeting, clothing, hair, fur and animal hides.
 They will also feed on the fur left on animal carcasses such as from mice, rats or squirrels that may have died inside of a wall, below a floor or in the ceiling or in an attic.
 As stated above, they may also be found in food products including milled products such as pastas, cereals, nuts, etc..
 Most homeowners spot the larvae or beetles crawling along a surface somewhere.
-They will wander about in areas away from where they feed.
-They will chew irregular holes in fabrics including carpeting, but often feed on the nap of the fabric without eating the base threads.
+They may wander into areas away from where they feed.
+They will chew irregular holes in fabrics including wool carpeting, but often feed on the nap of the fabric without eating the base threads.